LICS Social Services Hours

 FFL/Food for Living

-To enroll in our monthly food program, Food for Living, you must be currently receiving:
+To enroll in our monthly food program, Food for Living, you must be currently receiving one of the following:

 - Social Security